 Relaxation Myth: Breathing exercises won’t help me when I’m scared on a plane.

 Understandably, it can be hard for people to believe how much something as simple as breathing can help to settle our nerves.
 Breathing regulation is very important to cognitive, physical, and emotional relaxation.
 As part of our “fight or flight” response, anxiety and fear causes our breathing to become shallow and rapid (physiologically preparing ourselves to engage in battle, or run).
 If we regulate our breathing, we create the physiological atmosphere for overall relaxation.
 Meditation is based on the principle that it’s not possible to feel two conflicting states of emotion simultaneously — we can’t feel fear if we feel relaxed.
-So breathing exercises (there are many different kinds) are a helpful technique to help soothe ourselves during a flight.
+So, while breathing exercises are not a cure on their own, they can be a helpful technique to help soothe ourselves approaching and even during a flight.

 Emotional Myth: My anxiety and fear will never go away as long as I’m on a plane.